-- Splitting up the founders' pie is not a trivial undertaking. - Rarely should it be split evenly, even though that's what many start-ups do. - Consider the past, current, and future relative contributions of the founding team members to the ultimate success of the company. - Employ the Founders' Pie Calculator to create a quantified scenario of how the pie might be divided based upon these elements.
+- Splitting up the founders' pie is an extraordinarily important, but little understood or appreciated, set of decisions that may have set the stage for future crises. - Rarely should it be split evenly, even though that's what many startups do. - Consider the past, current, and future relative contributions of the founding team members to the ultimate success of the company. - Employ the Founders' Pie Calculator to create a quantified scenario of how the pie might be divided based upon these elements.